exercism/julia/exercises/accumulate/README.md

 the input collection.

-You can use `collect(1:10)` as a quick way to create a collection but remember that under the hood, collection returns an array so you can also just make an array explicitly by doing `my_array = [1, 2, 3, 4, 5]`.
+You can use `collect(1:10)` as a quick way to create a collection but remember that under the hood, `collect` returns an array so you can also just make an array explicitly by doing `my_array = [1, 2, 3, 4, 5]`.

  ## Examples